Want to make a few hundred or a few thousand extra dollars writing on your laptop? Getting paid to do what you love? Here’s how I do it…

 Upwork has got a lot of pros and cons, but in general I recommend it.
 Why?
 Because you can absolutely make extra money on the site, and it pays out through Paypal.

-I’ve made over $3,400 from 32 jobs, all of which were done from my laptop, most of which were fairly easy, fun, and relatively quick (shortest was a few minutes, longest was several hours, but the average was around 2 – 3 hours per).
+I’ve made over $6,000 from 52+ jobs, all of which were done from my laptop (the photos says $5k, but it’s now over $6k), most of which were fairly easy, fun, and relatively quick (shortest was a few minutes, longest was several hours, but the average was around 2 – 3 hours per).

 Most writers will start looking for magazines to pitch their stories or articles to, and may never hear back or they get a blanket rejection notice from the editor, like, a year later.